AlessandrinaDeloffre/tarot/README.md

 | void addMenu(Jpanel menu)               	| empty menu and repopulates it             	|
 | void addSubMenu(Jpanel submenu)         	| empty subMenu and repopulates it          	|
 | void createLabel(String text, int font) 	| returns a JLabel                          	|

+## Backup of personalized deck

+In order for the user to save the changes applied to the initial deck, the deck created in Main is saved in deck.ser file.